-Yes Fred Schneider of the B-52's is back with his side project The Superions who are a space age electronic pop band that sound remarkably similar to the B-52's but played with more modern instruments and production but essentially this sounds exactly how you'd expect it or possibly imagine it too.
+Fred Schneider of the B-52's is back with his side project The Superions.
+They are a space age electronic pop band that sound remarkably similar to the B-52's though they play with more modern instruments and production.
+Essentially, though, this sounds exactly how you'd expect it to.

-From the opening title track we are in feel good party mood and Fred introduces the album before Konnichiwa takes over as a slightly askew sing long dance tune with some very cool organ parts along with the as you'd expect slightly wry lyrics and Fred slipping into multiple languages to ask how are you!
+From the opening title track we are in feelgood party mood.
+Fred introduces the album before Konnichiwa takes over as a slightly askew sing-long dance tune with some very cool organ parts along with the typically wry lyrics and Fred slipping into multiple languages to ask how are you!

 Glitter Gulch is a pumping disco holler out to the Girls going wild on the strip and probably dancing in formation just to make us all smile while Fred sounds like a line dance caller on acid.
-Oh and the music reminds me of 80's tv themes gone disco like Magnum's theme needed to be a dance hit to get the ladies on the floor once more.
+Oh, and the music reminds me of 80's TV themes gone disco like the Magnum theme needed to be a dance hit to get the ladies on the floor once more.

 It's then time to go and grab some tapas with Albondigas (Meatballs!
-Ole!) yes Fred sings the menu at his favourite Tapas place and encourages us to indulge, damn where are the Patatas Bravas when you need them.
-Sleeping Booty is not Sleeping Booty as the track listing no longer matches up with the music this song is a bit slower and some sort of a love song or is it more lust song with a cool breakdown and synth noises.
+Ole!).
+Yes Fred sings the menu at his favourite Tapas place and encourages us to indulge, damn where are the Patatas Bravas when you need them?
+Sleeping Booty is not Sleeping Booty as the track listing no longer matches up with the music, so this song is a bit slower and some sort of a love song (or is it more lust song?) with a cool breakdown and synth noises.

-Then it's back to Stampede At The Petting Zoo all about what happens if the animals lose control having taken a bunch of drugs and gone wild and the kids must run for safety this is all sorts of weird and odd and yet still kinda cool.
-Next up is Sleeping Booty that has a real Bootsy Collins disco Funkadelic sleazy all night long feel to it as we are ready to get down and dirty with that Sleeping Booty.
+Then it's back to Stampede At The Petting Zoo, all about what happens if the animals lose control having taken a bunch of drugs and gone wild and the kids must run for safety.
+This is all sorts of weird and odd and yet still kinda cool.
+Next up is Sleeping Booty, with a real Bootsy Collins disco Funkadelic sleazy all night long feel to it as we are ready to get down and dirty with that there Sleeping Booty.

-Next is Kiss Me to Heaven which is not how the track listing has it, but still it's a slinky modern dance pop tune that's nicely minimal with Fred's deadpan vocals over the top it's pretty cool and asking someone to Kiss You to Heaven is a good chat up line.
+Next is Kiss Me To Heaven which is not how the track listing has it, but still it's a slinky modern dance pop tune and it's nicely minimal with Fred's deadpan vocals over the top.
+It's pretty cool and asking someone to Kiss You to Heaven is a good chat up line.

-We then get the properly odd (Underpants) In The Rain that is just a strange kiss off tune as Fred explains that he gets over you by wearing his underpants in the rain as you do over a minimally funky dance song.
+We then get the properly odd (Underpants) In The Rain, which is frankly a very strange kiss off tune as Fred explains that he gets over you by wearing his underpants in the rain (as you do) over a minimally funky dance song.

-I'll guess the next song that doesn't have a song listing is called Peg Leg and is not the best song I have on this subject of women with peg leg's but then Mike Absalom's Laura The Leg will take some beating on that front still a good odd dance tune.
+I'll guess the next song that doesn't have a song listing is called Peg Leg.
+It's not the best song I have on this subject of women with peg legs but then Mike Absalom's Laura The Leg will take some beating on that front.
+Nonetheless, it's a good odd dance tune.
 Fred then puts on his best seductive voice for the very minimal Love That Knew No Name or whatever the song is actually called.

-The album then finishes with a second version of Glitter Gulch that's a full on pumping dance floor banger to make sure everyone gets down and has a damn good time that this album is made for, I just wish all the songs played in the order they were meant too!!
-But the probably do on the Vinyl version of the album.
+The album then finishes with a second version of Glitter Gulch which is now a full-on pumping dance floor banger to make sure everyone gets down and has a damn good time.
+That's pretty much what this album is made for, I just wish all the songs played in the order they were meant too!!
+But the probably do on the Vinyl version, so check that out if you can.